 - 1. The new UK restructuring plan procedure is likely to be held to constitute a bankruptcy/insolvency proceeding at least for the purposes of the bankruptcy exclusion to the Lugano Convention, but likely also for other purposes, including the bankruptcy exclusion to the Hague Convention.
-This makes potential recognition of UK restructuring plans in Europe even more challenging; recognition is important to ensure the deal is fully binding on all stakeholders and to minimise the risk of disruptive action. - 2.
+This makes potential recognition of UK restructuring plans in Europe even more challenging. - 2.
 The use of a co-obligor structure essentially, to engineer claims into a single entity which effects a compromise via a restructuring plan (or scheme of arrangement) was broadly endorsed by the court, subject to limits. - 3.
 The court ordered that the single-class structure proposed by the plan company instead be split into two classes.